 * Becker High School: Assistant Cross Country Coach 2005

 * Minnetonka High School: Assistant Cross Country Coach 2009, 2015-present

 * 2019 Track & Field Section 6AA Assistant Coach of the Year.

 As long as I can remember, I have loved running…Fast, slow, short distances, long distances.
 I am excited to be coaching, allowing me to combine my love of running with my passion for young people.
 I thoroughly enjoy being around their energy, enthusiasm, and zest for life.

 I was inspired by my Dad who was an amazing runner in his high school days in the upper peninsula of Michigan.
 Wanting to follow in his footsteps, I ran for Eden Prairie in both middle school and high school, enjoying many successes along the way.
 After high school, I decided to run road races as my life allowed, spanning all of the distances…marathons, half marathons, 10-milers, 10Ks, and 5Ks.
 Running in races is something that I continue to enjoy.

-I have my Master’s Degree in Education and am licensed in secondary Life Science, but have chosen to work in the corporate world in the medical device industry which affords me a flexible schedule.
+I have my Master’s Degree in Education and am licensed in secondary Life Science, and I work at Minnetonka High School as an Office Assistant.
 I have two awesome daughters who go to Minnetonka Schools, Kate and Kira, and am married to my middle school sweetheart, Eric.

 · Minnetonka HS – Assistant Cross Country Coach – 2018 to present